ma7dev/ma7dev.github.io/CUSTOMIZE.md

 ## Scheduled Posts

-`al-folio` contains a workflow which automatically publishes all posts scheduled at a specific day, at the end of the day (23:30).
-By default the action is disabled, and to enable it you need to go to `.github/workflows/` and find the file called `schedule-posts.txt`.
-This is the workflow file.
-For GitHub to recognize it as one (or to enable the action), you need to rename it to `schedule-posts.yml`.
+`al-folio` has support for scheduled posts, but it requires additional setup.
+If you want to use this feature, you need to:

+1. Create a `_scheduled/` directory in the root of your repository
+2. Go to `.github/workflows/` and rename `schedule-posts.txt` to `schedule-posts.yml` to enable the action

-In order to use this you need to save all of your "Completed" blog posts which are scheduled to be uploaded on a specific date, in a folder named `_scheduled/` in the root directory.
+In the `_scheduled/` folder, save your completed blog posts that should be published on a specific date, using the standard naming format: `YYYY-MM-DD-title.md`.
+The date in the filename determines when the post will be published.

-> Incomplete posts should be saved in `_drafts/`

-### Name Format

-In this folder you need to store your file in the same format as you would in `_posts/`

-> Example file name: `2024-08-26-This file will be uploaded on 26 August.md`

 ### Important Notes

-- The scheduler uploads posts everyday at 🕛 23:30 UTC
+- The scheduler uploads posts every day at 23:30 UTC
-- It will only upload posts at 23:30 UTC of their respective scheduled days, It's not uploaded in 23:59 in case there are a lot of files as the scheduler must finish before 00:00
+- It will only upload posts with dates matching the current day
-- It will only upload files which follow the pattern `yyyy-mm-dd-title.md`
-  - This means that only markdown files will be posted
-  - It means that any markdown which do not follow this pattern will not be posted
+- Only markdown files following the `YYYY-MM-DD-title.md` pattern will be processed
-- The scheduler works by moving posts from the `_scheduled/` directory to `_posts/`, it will not post to folders like `_projects/` or `_announcements/`
+- The scheduler moves posts from `_scheduled/` to `_posts/`
-- The date in the name of the file is the day that file will be uploaded on
-  - `2024-08-27-file1.md` will not be posted before or after 27-August-2024 (Scheduler only works for posts scheduled on the present day)
-  - `2025-08-27-file2.md` will be posted exactly on 27-August-2025
-  - `File3.md` will not be posted at all
+- Posts with invalid dates (like February 31) will never be published
-  - `2026-02-31-file4.md` is supposed to be posted on 31-February-2026, but there is no 31st in February hence this file will never be posted either